 We went for a hike, broke into an abbey, had a homemade fondu and occupied Paris.
 Plus, did I mention I still live in France?

-You have read this article challenge accepted / diagon alley / fuck this guy / London / Travel with the title To England, this one time..
-You can bookmark this page URL http://trendcelebrity2014.blogspot.com/2011/10/to-england-this-one-time.html.
+with the title To England, this one time..
+You can bookmark this page URL https://trendcelebrity2014.blogspot.com/2011/10/to-england-this-one-time.html.
 Thanks!

 No comment for "To England, this one time."